Neloop/jaclp/README.md

 ## Example Project

-There is example project which demonstrates integration of JACLP to the Spring Boot, Spring Data JPA and Spring Security stack.
+There is example project which demonstrates integration of JACLP into the Spring Boot, Spring Data JPA and Spring Security stack.
 This example is located in separated repository [jaclp-demo](https://github.com/Neloop/jaclp-demo).